Milwaukee Mesothelioma Lawyer

 The sheer amount of asbestos-related lawsuits forced the company to go into bankruptcy.
 Later, it set up a mesothelioma trust fund to compensate future claimants.

-Two former vermiculite processing facilities in Milwaukee, Western Mineral Products Co. and W.R.
-Grace Construction Products Division, likely received asbestos-contaminated minerals from the W.R.
+Two former vermiculite processing facilities operated in Milwaukee, Western Mineral Products Co. and W.R.
+Grace Construction Products Division.
+They both received asbestos-contaminated minerals from the W.R.
 Grace mines in Libby, Montana.

 Asbestos in Milwaukee Breweries